Opentrons/opentrons/README.md

 <a name="overview"></a>
 ## Overview

-Today, biologists spend too much time pipetting by hand.
-We think biologists should have robots to do pipetting for them.
-People doing science should be free of tedious benchwork and repetitive stress injuries.
-They should be able to spend their time designing experiments and analyzing data.

-That's why we started Opentrons.

-We make robots for biologists.
-Our mission is to provide the scientific community with a common platform to easily share protocols and reproduce each other's results.
-Our robots automate experiments that would otherwise be done by hand, allowing our community to spend more time pursuing answers to some of the 21st century’s most important questions.
+Opentrons makes robots for biologists.

+Our mission is to provide the scientific community with a common platform to easily share protocols and reproduce each other's work.
+Our robots automate experiments that would otherwise be done by hand, allowing our users to spend more time pursuing answers to the 21st century’s most important questions, and less time pipetting.

-This repository contains our API and OT-App products so you could explore, hack and even contribute!
+This repository contains the source code for the Opentrons API and OT App.
+We'd love for you to to explore, hack, and build upon them!

 <a name="api"></a>
 ## Opentrons API